cjacker/opensource-toolchain-fpga/README.md

 compile and run again:
 ```
-iverilog -o gate_testbench.vvp gate_testbench.v gate.v
+iverilog -o and_gate_testbench.vvp and_gate_testbench.v gate.v
-vvp ./gate_testbench.vvp
+vvp ./and_gate_testbench.vvp
 ```

-It will generate `gate_testbench.vcd` which will contain the waveform data. launch GTKWave with the filename as argument:
+It will generate `and_gate_testbench.vcd` which will contain the waveform data. launch GTKWave with the filename as argument:

 ```
-gtkwave gate_testbench.vcd
+gtkwave and_gate_testbench.vcd
 ```

 On the left panel select signals while holding Shift/Ctrl and click 'Append' button on the bottom.
 Use ctrl-shift-r to reload the VCD file without reconfiguring GTKWave signal selection: